kamranahmedse/developer-roadmap/src/roadmaps/postgresql-dba/postgresql-dba.md

 ---
 pdfUrl: "/pdfs/roadmaps/postgresql-dba.pdf"
 order: 5
-featuredTitle: "DBA"
+briefTitle: "DBA"
-featuredDescription: "Step by step guide to become a PostgreSQL DBA in 2023"
+briefDescription: "Step by step guide to become a PostgreSQL DBA in 2023"
 title: "PostgreSQL DBA"
 description: "Step by step guide to becoming a modern PostgreSQL DB Administrator in 2023"
 hasTopics: false